brainglobe/brainglobe-stitch/README.md

     pip install git+https://github.com/brainglobe/brainglobe-stitch.git

 This plugin requires Fiji to be installed on your system.
-You can download Fiji from [here](https://imagej.net/Fiji/Downloads).
+You can download Fiji [here](https://imagej.net/Fiji/Downloads).

 The BigStitcher plugin must be installed in Fiji.
 Please follow the instructions [here](https://imagej.net/plugins/bigstitcher/#download).